ashioyajotham/bible/README.md

 ```

 ## Overview
 The Scripture AI Agent is a Python-based application designed to provide users with daily Bible verses, teachings of Jesus Christ, and insightful summaries from online sources.
-The agent leverages the capabilities of GPT-4 and the Serper API to enhance user experience and deliver relevant content.
+The agent leverages the capabilities of Foundation Models and the Serper API to enhance user experience and deliver relevant content.

 ## Features
 - **Daily Verses**: Fetches and displays daily Bible verses.